-In the historical conference Combinatoire Énumerative that took place at the end of May 1985, in Montreal, Richard Stanley raised some intriguing problems about the enumeration of plane partitions (see below), which he later expanded into a fascinating article [9].
-Most of these problems concerned the enumeration of "symmetry classes" of plane partitions that were discussed in more detail in another article of Stanley [10].
-All of the conjectures in the latter article have since been proved (see David Bressoud's modern classic [3]), except one, which until now resisted the efforts of the greatest minds in enumerative combinatorics.
-It concerns the proof of an explicit formula for the q-enumeration of totally symmetric plane partitions, conjectured, ca. 1983, independently by George Andrews and David Robbins ([10], [9] conj.
+Partition Theory | Enumerative Combinatorics | Computer Algebra n the historical conference Combinatoire Énumerative that took place at the end of May 1985 in Montréal, Richard Stanley raised some intriguing problems about the enumeration of plane partitions (see below), which he later expanded into a fascinating article [11].
+Most of these problems concerned the enumeration of "symmetry classes" of plane partitions that were discussed in more detail in another article of Stanley [12].
+All of the conjectures in the latter article have since been proved (see David Bressoud's modern classic [3]), except one, which until now resisted the efforts of some of the greatest minds in enumerative combinatorics.
+It concerns the proof of an explicit formula for the q-enumeration of totally symmetric plane partitions, conjectured around 1983 independently by George Andrews and David Robbins ([12], [11] conj.
 7, [3] conj.
 13, and already alluded to in [1]).
 In the present article we finally turn this conjecture into a theorem.